Momments8888/lifelens-legal/privacy.md

-Here's a complete, copy-paste-ready privacy policy tailored to what LifeLens AI actually does.
-Save it as privacy.md in your GitHub repo.
+Here's the complete updated privacy policy — copy everything below into privacy.md in your momments8888/lifelens-legal repo:

 # LifeLens AI — Privacy Policy

 **Effective date:** February 15, 2026

-**Last updated:** February 15, 2026
+**Last updated:** July 9, 2026

 ## 1. Who we are

-LifeLens AI ("LifeLens," "we," "us," or "our") is a mobile application that builds a searchable memory of your life from photos, voice notes, receipts, text, and location.
+LifeLens AI ("LifeLens," "we," "us," or "our") is a mobile application that builds a searchable memory of your life from photos, voice notes, receipts, prescriptions, text, and location.
 This Privacy Policy explains what we collect, how we use it, and the rights you have over your data.

-If you have any questions, contact us at **support@lifelens.ai**.
+If you have any questions, contact us at **support@lifelens.app**.

 ## 2. Information we collect